A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: REAL DATA AND RESULTS

-In portfolio allocation or in hedging context, adjusting portfolio weights at each period might lead to high transaction costs, thus the investor will adjust her portfolio only if the expected utility after the adjustment minus the transaction costs is greater than the expected utility without the adjustment.
-Both illustrations have shown the differences in error specifications in using real data.
+To sum up, these portfolio allocation exercises helped to illustrate the direct consequences of return distribution to the uncertainty of financial decisions.
+The DPM model permits the investor to perform inference and prediction about the returns and their volatilities without imposing arbitrary restrictions on the data generating process.
+In the portfolio allocation context, adjusting portfolio weights at each period might lead to high transaction costs, thus the investor will adjust her portfolio only if the expected utility after the adjustment minus the transaction costs is greater than the expected utility without the adjustment.
+The illustration has shown the differences in error specifications in using real data.
 We have illustrated how quantification of uncertainty reflects distributional assumptions of the errors.